 Finnish broadcaster UMK has confirmed their participation for 2018.
 They will again use the national final Uuden Musiikin Kilpailu, which still take place in early 2018.

 Broadcaster France 2 has confirmed their participation for 2018.
-While in previous years the broadcaster has selected their act via internal selection, for 2018 the broadcaster is considering using a national final called Mission Eurovision.
+While in previous years the broadcaster has selected their act via internal selection, for 2018 the broadcaster will hold a national final in January, Eurovision, Qui Portera Nos Couleurs.

 They may have had disappointing results for three years running, but German broadcaster NDR has confirmed they will return to Eurovision 2018.
 Their method of selection has not been confirmed, but it is likely they will use some form of their national selection Unser Song.

-Broadcaster RUV has not formally confirmed for 2018, but reliable fan media is reporting that Iceland will be back in Lisbon and will again select their entry via the long-running national final Söngvakeppnin.
+RUV has confirmed that Iceland will be back in Lisbon.
+They will again select their entry via the long-running national final Söngvakeppnin, with the grand final scheduled for 3 March.

 Broadcaster LTV has confirmed Latvia for Eurovision 2018.
-Their selection method has not been confirmed, but it is likely that they will again use the national final Supernova.
+They will again use the national final Supernova, this year open to partnerships with foreign songwriters.

 Broadcaster AVROTROS has confirmed to reputable fan media that the Netherlands will be back in 2018.
 Their method of selection for Lisbon has not been confirmed, but it is very likely that the broadcaster will again use internal selection.